Cumulative Layout Shift (CLS) and Ads

 When using Lazy Load for ads, you can use the additional option to load ads before they reach your viewport.
 E.g., instead of “0”, set the value to “200” or higher.
 This will prevent a layout shift in the visible area of the screen and therefore not be considered for the CLS score.

-See Also How long to boil broccoli
+See Also How to make willow bark tea

 Custom Position & Above Headline placement